NextGenIntelligence/trust-coin/README.md

 ## Coin exchanges are signed by both parties

-Coin exchanges should be signed by both participating parties: sender and recipient.
+Coin exchanges are signed by both participating parties: sender and recipient.

 Coin exchange messages should include the following information.
   * Message action (in this case, send or receive)